Food Marketing to Children and Adolescents

 on Media and Child Health (CMCH).
 Research literature database examining the

 relationship between media use and child and adolescent health and health-related knowledge, attitudes, and behavior.

 the Text field to identify articles on the topic.
 Narrow your search

 age group.
 Also offers Topic-Based and Age-based Tip Sheets, for parents and professionals about using media in safe and healthy ways.
 For professionals, an Anticipatory Guidance on Media and Physical Health about how media plays a role in overall physical health.

 Institute of Child Health and Human

 Development (NICHD): Media-Smart

-Youth: Eat, Think, and Be Active!
-A web-based health-promotion program
+Youth Upgraded: Eat, Think, and Be Active!
+A an interactive afterschool education program that helps young people

 of food marketing to children and adolescents, impacts of food marketing, marketing

 policies and legal issues, research initiatives, current regulation of advertising,